nteract/semiotic/public/assets/markdown/xyframe.md

 ### interaction: { _object_ }

 An object passed to the interaction layer that is currently only used to determine whether to activate the XY brush, its settings, and the actions to fire on its start, brush and end events.
 Used under the hood in `MinimapXYFrame` to enable the functionality in the minimap.
+See the [XY Brushes](/guides/xy-brushes) example.

+- `start`: The function to run on the start of a brush
+- `during`: The function to run at the during a brush
+- `end`: The function to run at the end of a brush
+- `brush`: A string `"xBrush"`, `"yBrush"`, or `"xyBrush"`
+- `extent`: The base value for the brush, so you can set an extent if you want to initialize the brush with

 ```jsx
 <XYFrame